 Our smartphones are left on virtually all the time these days.
-Here are five convincing reasons why you should turn off your phone once in a while.
+Here are five convincing reasons why you should turn off your phone at night – or at least once in a while.

-1. Turn Off Your Phone: It’s Better for the Environment
+1. Turn Off Your Phone at Night: It’s Better for the Environment

 So, why should you turn off your phone at night?
 We don’t chat on the phone or answer messages while we’re asleep.
 Nonetheless, most people don’t ever turn off their cell phones after calling it a night.
 This means: We leave our phones on anywhere from a third to half of the day (of the week, of the year…) without using them at all.

 All night long our phones remain connected, as ready to send and receive messages and data as they are during the day.
 This constant connectivity is maintained at the expense of dwindling battery life which forces us to charge our phones more and more frequently.
 In the end, the greater number of charging cycles we need will in turn reduce the overall lifespan of our smartphone.

 Many of us simply opt to replace our phones when the internal battery starts to show its age and charging becomes ever more frequent.
 Thus, we end up buying way too many new phones at the cost of environmentally destructive production processes – and only because we leave them on every night.